Turning Consumption

 Phase Two — Years 31–50 (Transition): 50/50 split.
 Half continues reinvesting into citizen portfolios.
 Half flows to the Treasury.
 The government starts receiving real revenue while the fund keeps accelerating.

-Phase Three — Year 51+ (Full Collection): Government collects 100% of tax revenue.
-By this point the fund is mature, the portfolios are at scale, and the annual tax take dwarfs anything a traditional match programme could have generated.
+Phase Three — Year 51+ (The Flywheel): Government collects 75% of tax revenue; 25% stays permanently reinvested in the fund.
+By this point the fund is mature, the portfolios are at scale, and the annual tax take dwarfs anything a traditional match programme could have generated — while the 25% reinvestment keeps the fund compounding in real terms forever.

 The 17.5-Year Government Lock